Trusted WordPress tutorials, when you need them most.

 Adding a custom text widget to WordPress

-If you’re using a block-enabled WordPress theme, then you can add blocks to any widget-ready area using the full-site editor.
-In this way, you can create custom widgets by arranging the standard WordPress blocks in a widget-ready area such as the sidebar.
+If you are using a block-enabled WordPress theme, then you can add blocks to any area of your site’s templates using the full-site editor.

 This allows you to easily arrange an image next to some text in a nice layout.
 With that in mind, the Media & Text block is perfect for creating an author info box, as you can see in the following image.